 August 30, 2015.
 As the credits rolled of a movie I’d just watched and patrons shuffled out of the darkened theater, I flicked my phone on to see what notifications I’d missed.
 The first text to come through was from news station KNX.
 I glanced at the first part of the text: “Horror filmmaker Wes Craven…” and then, as my gut tightened, I read the last part of the message: “…has died.
 He was 76.”

-I recoiled back into my seat, as if I’d just seen something repulsive, and held the phone over for Johanna to read.
+I recoiled back into my seat, as if I’d just seen something repulsive.
 And then, unexpectedly, I started to cry.
 I’ve never met Wes Craven; never even seen him in person.
 However, the impact that this guy had on my life – the unknown life ring he tossed me as a teen while I struggled to stay afloat in a pool of painful confusion – was profound.
 And up until this moment, I hadn’t really taken inventory of that, other than the semi-frequent musings of how much of a Freddy fan I have always been when discussing the genre or old Halloween attractions.

 76 is not terribly old by today’s standards.
 When I dug deeper into the story, I saw that it was brain cancer that killed Craven.
 And that made me so instantly angry, that more tears came.
 I’ve had close friends taken by cancer – including brain cancer – and have had loved ones die from the affliction.
 My father died of cancer when he was 39 years old.
 The sadness and sorrow rolled into anger, and I pondered aloud how crazy it is that we can send spaceships to the furthest reaches of the solar system to shoot back hi-resolution evaluations of distant planets, but can’t even fix our own bodies here on Earth of cancer cells.
 It’s maddening, and too many people have been struck down by cancer.
 I hate it.
 We all hate it.
 And it scares the hell out of me.
 It’s the real boogeyman.